Happiness Is All About Perspective

 “In our locker room afterward, the Artesians, stunned and almost grieving, sat on the benches holding towels over their faces as they wept.
 Charlie Secrist’s last-second shot had been crushing, and all of the players just quietly lowered their heads and cried.
 All but one.
 I couldn’t cry.
 The loss hurt me deeply inside, but I also knew I’d done the best I could do.
 Disappointed?
 Yes.
 Devastated or depressed?
 No. Dad taught us on the farm, ‘Don’t worry about being better than somebody else, but never cease trying to be the best you can be.’
 I had done that.
 Now, as a member of the Martinsville Artesians basketball team, Dad’s instructions and example were put to the test.
 You lose, you feel bad—sometimes very, very bad.
 But a much worse feeling is knowing that you haven’t done everything you possibly could have done to prepare and compete.
 I had done what my father taught me to do, including his two sets of threes, one of which was don’t whine, don’t complain, don’t make excuses.
 That loss in the 1928 Indiana state high school championships, when the Artesians were defending champions and I was their captain, is still painful to recall.
 But I couldn’t cry.
 Dad didn’t cry when he lost the farm.
 How could I now?”

-As a teacher, Coach would sometimes help his students look at a potentially negative situation with a different perspective and thus improve the outcome.
+As a teacher, Wooden would sometimes help his students look at a potentially negative situation from a different perspective, thus improving the outcome.

 In the book How to Be like Coach Wooden by Pat Williams, Bob Thau, an attorney who played for the UCLA freshman team in the 1950s, described an example:

-People are usually as happy as they make their minds up to be, and sometimes a great teacher can show a student how to do it.
+People need to realize happiness is a choice.
+They’re usually only as happy as they make their minds up to be.
+Sometimes all it takes is a great teacher to show a student how to change their mindset.